List of New York Mets managers

-Carlos Mendoza is the current New York Mets head coach.
-After going 89-73 in the 2024 New York Mets Season, he looks to send them to a World Series and win for the first time in 39 years.
 The New York Mets are a professional Major League Baseball (MLB) franchise based in New York City, New York in the borough of Queens.
 They play in the National League East division.
 In the history of the Mets, there have been 23 managers that managed a game including four interim managers.
 Of those managers, only Joe Torre was a player-manager (a manager who also plays for the team); Yogi Berra did play four games while he was a coach for the Mets in 1965.
 Gil Hodges, Roy McMillan, Bud Harrelson, Mike Cubbage, Dallas Green, Bobby Valentine and Willie Randolph all also played in MLB for the Mets prior to becoming the team's manager.

 The Mets posted their franchise record for losses in their inaugural season in the league, with 120 losses in 160 games in 1962.
 This was the first of seven consecutive losing seasons, a season in which the winning percentage was below .500, and the most losses by a post-1900 MLB team.
 During this stretch from 1962 to 1968, the Mets employed four managers.
 Seven managers have taken the Mets to the postseason; Davey Johnson, Bobby Valentine and Terry Collins have led the team to two playoff appearances each.
 Johnson and Gil Hodges are the only Mets managers to win a World Series: Hodges in 1969 against the Baltimore Orioles; and Johnson in 1986 against the Boston Red Sox.
 Terry Collins is the longest-tenured manager in franchise history, with 1,134 games of service over 7 seasons.

 The manager with the most wins and highest winning percentage over a full season or more is Johnson; his 595–417 record gives him a .588 winning percentage.
 Conversely, the worst winning percentage over a full season or more in franchise history is .302 by inaugural manager Casey Stengel, who posted a 175–404 record from 1962 to 1965.

 Carlos Beltrán was hired as the Mets' manager after the 2019 season but he was fired from the position before managing any games due to his involvement in the Houston Astros sign stealing scandal.
 Luis Rojas was hired in his place as manager for the 2020 season and managed for two losing seasons; the Mets declined their option on his contract after the 2021 season.
 In 2022, the following manager Buck Showalter led the Mets to their first season of over 100 wins since 1988.
 That season, the Mets made the playoffs; however, they were eliminated in the National League Wild Card Series.
 After a disappointing 2023 season, Showalter announced on October 1 that he and the Mets had parted ways.
-On November 14, 2023, Carlos Mendoza was hired as the manager starting with the 2024 season.
+On November 14, 2023, Carlos Mendoza was hired as the manager starting with the 2024 season and was fired on June 26, 2026 following a disappointing start to the 2026 season and was replaced by Andy Green as the interim manager for the rest of the season.